 The trail soon leaves the forested area and cuts across broad meadows, detouring around

 ciénegas, or marshy areas.
 Waterfowl can be found in these wet spots through the summer and early fall.
 Frogs sing away the summer as garter snakes hunt in the tall grass.
 Elk is a familiar sight, cooling themselves in the ciénegas in the warm summer afternoons.

 The trail continues through open country, bordered by tall trees, and East Fork Trail Image Map #2 eventually follows an old railroad grade near Colter Reservoir.
-These railroad beds are common throughout the Springerville and Alpine Ranger Districts.
-They are what is left of the Maverick line of the Apache Railway system which hauled lumber to the mill in McNary after World War II .
+These railroad beds are standard throughout the Springerville and Alpine Ranger Districts.
+They are the remains of the Maverick line of the Apache Railway system, which hauled lumber to the mill in McNary after World War II.
 Posts set in the ground with a hiker symbol help delineate the trail's course through the meadows.

 This trail is open to hiking, horseback riding and mountain bicycling.
 It is closed to motorized vehicles.

 The trail continues past Gabaldon Campground and into the Mt.
 Baldy Wilderness, which is described in the Wilderness section.

 Mountain bikes are not allowed past the wilderness boundary.

 Carry your own drinking water or purifying equipment as none of the water sources in the area are treated.

 WARNING!
 Hiking and outdoor related sports can be dangerous.
 Be responsible and prepare for the trip.
 Study the area you are entering and plan accordingly.
 Dress for the current and unexpected weather changes.
 Take plenty of water.
 Never go alone.
 Make an itinerary with your plan(s), route(s), destination(s) and expected return time.
 Give your itinerary to trusted family and/or friends.